yu-ming-chen/tp/docs/UserGuide.md

 Result Display | A **scrollable** panel that displays the response messages of a command after it has been executed.
 Info Box | A panel that displays the total amount you have spent so far based on the expenditures added to the budget.
 It will also display the threshold of the budget if it has one.
 Title | A text field that displays the name of the budget that is currently open.
 Expenditure Card | A card that represents an expenditure stored in the budget that is currently open.
-It contains the name, tags and cost of the expenditure.
+It contains the index, name, tags and cost of the expenditure.
 List View | A **scrollable** panel that can hold multiple expenditure cards.

 ## 4. Quick Start